Skip to main content

 What Delivery and Box Truck Insurance Costs in North Florida

-Commercial auto rates for box trucks and delivery vans in North Florida typically run $2,500–$6,000 per vehicle per year.
-The spread is wide because the variables are significant — here's what drives your rate up or down.
+Commercial auto rates for box trucks and delivery vans in North Florida vary widely because the underwriting variables are significant.
+Here is what usually drives the quote conversation up or down.

 Factors That Set Your Premium